 Cyrus Norman was a millionaire who lived in the Louisiana bayous with his mistress Miss Lu (Sondergaard); he died ten years previously.
-Native American man (Regas) paddles Mr. Crosby (George Zucco), the executor of Norman’s estate, through alligator-infested waters to Norman’s isolated mansion, where his will is to be read at midnight.
+A Native American (Regas) paddles Mr Crosby (George Zucco), the executor of Norman’s estate, through alligator-infested waters to Norman’s isolated mansion, where his will is to be read at midnight.

 At the mansion, Crosby meets Miss Lu, who lives there with a large black cat.
 When he removes the will from a safe, he discovers that someone has tampered with it.

 Crosby and Miss Lu are joined by Norman’s survivors: Joyce Norman (Goddard), Fred Blythe (Beal), Charles Wilder (Montgomery), Cicily (Westman), Aunt Susan (Patterson), and Wally Campbell (Hope).

 As the group gathers in the parlour to read the will, an unseen gong rings seven times.
 According to Miss Lu, this means that only seven of the eight people present will survive the night…